-41. Denis Healy says "the difference between tax avoidance and tax evasion is the thickness of a prison wall."
+- 41. Denis Healy says "the difference between tax avoidance and tax evasion is the thickness of a prison wall."
 A fine line exists between legal tax planning and illegal tax planning-tax avoidance versus tax evasion.
 Tax avoidance is merely tax minimization through legal techniques.
 In this sense, tax avoidance is the proper objective of all tax planning.
 Tax evasion, while also aimed at the elimination or reduction of taxes, connotes the use of subterfuge and fraud as a means to an end. p.
-2-37

-42. Simulations on the CPA exam are small case studies designed to test a candidate's tax knowledge and skills using real-life, work-related situations.
-Simulations include a four-function pop-up calculator, a blank spreadsheet with some elementary functionality, and authoritative excerpts that are necessary to complete the tax case study simulations (e.g., Internal Revenue Code and Federal tax forms). p.
-2-38
+2-35 - 42.
+Simulations on the CPA exam are small case studies designed to test a candidate's tax knowledge and skills using real-life, work-related situations.
+Simulations include a four-function pop-up calculator, a blank spreadsheet with some elementary functionality, and authoritative excerpts that are necessary to complete the tax case study simulations (e.g., Internal Revenue Code and Federal tax forms). pp. 2-36 and 2-37 pp. 2-27, 2-28, and Exhibit 2.1